aoout/obsidian-epub-importer/README.md

 Import .epub file into Obsidian as markdown notes.

+> [!WARNING]
+> Please be sure to back up your library first.
+In principle, this plugin will not destroy your library, but accidents may occur.

+> [!IMPORTANT]
+> This plugin is still in a very early stage and will probably only work with some specific formats of .epub files.
+If you find any incompatibilities, please let me know.

+## Usage

+get the plugin from obsidian BRAT plugin.

+run `Epub Importer: Import epub to your vault` command, and input the absolute path to .epub file you want to import it into your obsidian vault.

 ## RoudMap

 - [x] convert name of char to a vaild windows file path, delete invalid characters.